Verena Lepper

 About me

-In 2011 I was awarded as one of the “100 Women of Tomorrow” by the “Germany - Land of Ideas” initiative of the federal government and the Federation of German Industry.
-I was also awared “2013 Young Scientist” by the World Economic Forum in recognition of my academic and curatorial achievements in the field of Egyptology.
+I have been a Young Leader of the Atlantik-Brücke since 2009, becoming its member in 2018.
+In 2011, I have been awarded as one of the “100 Women of Tomorrow” by the initiative “Germany - Land of Ideas” of the Federal German Government and the Federation of German Industry.
+In recognition of my academic and curatorial achievements in the field of Egyptology, I received the “2013 Young Scientist” award by the World Economic Forum.

 My Commitment to AGYA